Meet the mentors, Sherelle and Liz

-The course features mentoring by Sherelle Connaughton and Jen Opie.
+The course features mentoring by Sherelle Connaughton and Liz Brnjak.
 They’ll support you as you make your way through the course, facilitating discussions and providing additional information to help make your learning experience the best it can be.

-It’s worth noting that Sherelle and Jen will focus their mentoring efforts in the current week of the course and not previous weeks.
+It’s worth noting that Sherelle and Liz will focus their mentoring efforts in the current week of the course and not previous weeks.

-You’re welcome to keep the conversation going outside those dates, but please note that Sherelle and Jen will not be able to monitor or provide guidance in the comments.
+You’re welcome to keep the conversation going outside those dates, but please note that Sherelle and Liz will not be able to monitor or provide guidance in the comments or discussions.

-We strongly recommend following Sherelle and Jen to make sure you’re aware of the comments they make throughout the course.
+We strongly recommend following Sherelle and Liz to make sure you’re aware of the comments they make throughout the course.

 Sherelle has worked in varied health and education settings for over 25 years, having trained in the fields of psychology, research and music therapy.
 Since completing a PhD and Masters in Clinical Psychology in 2007, her focus has been on health enhancement, particularly mindfulness and stress management, for students and staff at Monash University.
 More recently, Sherelle has expanded her research work at Monash and is currently supervising four individual psychology projects that explore how learning mindfulness online may impact on stress, wellbeing, awareness and work engagement.